Dyrker/TIG333/README.md

 death
 ?

-Kända buggar: api errors vad gäller byggandet av widgets när det kommer till highscore ?
+Kända buggar: api errors when it comes to building widgets when you press the highscore button ?